“We are what we repeatedly do.”

 When we are in the midst of the right company, where we can be with all of our parts, including the part that is afraid, worrisome, or anxious, it helps us relax and takes the stress away.

 There are also many DP/DR support groups that you can find on the internet.
 Being with a small group of people who are facing similar challenges helps you interact and connect easier.
 When we find the right human connection, it can be very healing.

 Do Normal Things

 To start feeling normal, you’ve got to do normal things.
 Going out for a walk, picking up a part-time or full-time job, or going to school and attending classes are all examples of what one normally does.
 The more you spend time avoiding everyday normal activities, the longer it will take for you to recover.

 The level of fear you experience will gradually decrease through daily, deliberate exposure to your triggers.
-If you wait around, hoping this anxiety or depersonalization will magically go away, and you can then connect with life again, you are going to be waiting for a long time.
+If you wait around, hoping this depersonalization will magically go away, and you can then connect with life again, you are going to be waiting for a long time.
 Connect with life along with your mental health issues, and those issues will slowly stop hindering your life.

 All images from Pexels